 Some people are more system-1 than others.

 Our brain plays games with us to manage these two systems.
 Behavioral economists like Richard Thaler call them heuristics.
-Thaler highlights three types with his co-author Cass Sunstein in their 2008 book Nudge .
+Thaler and co-author Cass Sunstein highlight three types in their 2008 book Nudge .

 The anchoring heuristic is a fun one.
 We use things we know to be our first estimation of other things.
 If we don’t know the population of Kansas City, we think it’s much higher if we live in New York than than if we live in Daleville.
 A New Yorker’s population anchor is higher than a Dalevillian.

-The availability heuristic is another.
+Then there’s availability heuristic.
 We assess the likelihood of something happening more frequently if an instant of it happening is available to our recent memories.
 Kidnapping, for instance, almost never happens.
 But every time it does, we hear about it.
 So we are less likely to let our kids play unsupervised at a park than we are to let them swim unsupervised in our own pool.
 Even though the latter is statistically, far more dangerous.

 The representative heuristic makes us think that A must be B because A looks like B. We’re likely to think a large man in his early twenties in an expensive car is a pro football player.
 In fact, it’s more likely that he’s a lawyer.
 There are many more lawyers than pro football players.
 And therefore many more large lawyers in their early twenties than pro football players.
 But system-1, doesn’t know that.
 And it doesn’t care.

-Elections are mostly about system-1.
+Things like advertisements and sales pitches try to appeal mostly system-1.
+You could argue that the best ones are all system-1, because system-2 advertisements take too much time.
+And maybe too much of a good product.
+So it’s just a short leap to say elections are greatly impacted by system-1.
 And the effective electioneers are most effective when they use these heuristics to tap into system-1 while appearing to be talking to system-2.
-And when they target those people whose system-1 is largely in control, they are very effective.
+When they target those people whose system-1 is largely in control, they are very effective.

 Muslims are terrorists.
 And shouldn’t be allowed in the country.
 I can protect you—representative heuristic.